VCU-CS-Capstone/CS-25-341-CyberSecurity-Visualization/Status Reports/Status Report Fall Week 4.md

    - Successfully set up zeek on a local network and monitored traffic with logs and researched and proposed potential hardware ecosystem for attack simulation - Keith

 ## 2) Milestones to be completed next week ##
-   -  - Chris M
-   -  - Calvin
-   -  - Jaspreet
+   - Project Proposal - ALL
    - Finishing orders for required materials - Keith
-   - Project Proposal - ALL

 ## 3) Issues, problems, or concerns ##
    - Need additional clarity from Cyber Security research associate to finalize network architecture and attack model, schedule not yet decided